kukuu/quality-assurance-team-metrics/README.md

 Together, QA and QC activities contribute to ensuring that the final product or service meets the desired level of quality, reliability, and customer satisfaction.

-# Team Metrics

-Metrics & Continuous Improvement
+# Team Metrics & Continuous Improvement

-Competency: Data-Driven Decision Making
-Question: How do you use data and metrics to guide technical decisions and improve team performance?
+Using data and metrics to guide technical decisions and improve team performance

-Answer (STAR):
+_Scenario:_

-i.
-Situation: At Marks & Spencer, I noticed that the team was spending too much time on manual testing, which was slowing down releases.

-ii.
-Task: I needed to improve the efficiency of the testing process without compromising quality.
+At Marks & Spencer, I noticed that the team was spending too much time on manual testing, which was slowing down releases and  needed to improve the efficiency of the testing process without compromising quality.

-iii.
-Action: I introduced automated testing frameworks like Jest and Cypress and set up a CI/CD pipeline using GitHub Actions.
+_Action:_ I introduced automated testing frameworks like Jest and Cypress and set up a CI/CD pipeline using GitHub Actions.
 I also tracked metrics like test coverage, defect density, and mean time to recovery (MTTR) to measure progress.

-iv.
-Result: Test coverage increased from 60% to 90%, and the time to release new features was reduced by 50%.
+_ Result:_ Test coverage increased from 60% to 90%, and the time to release new features was reduced by 50%.

 ..furter Metrics
 Technical Metrics: